API

 If you want a custom configuration, contact our Sales team.
 They will help you find the best solution for your needs.

-Our bare metals are deployed with LACP-aggregated network ports by default.
+Our Bare Metal servers are deployed with LACP-aggregated network ports by default.
 This improves server availability and traffic throughput.
 Moreover, you can assign both public and private interfaces to your machine.
-It lets you connect your bare metals and virtual machines into single private networks.
+It lets you connect your Bare Metal servers and Virtual Machines into single private networks.

 • High performance.
 Get direct access to the physical components of your server and use 100% of its resources.